achoudhury4927/foundry-adil-erc721/README.md

 <h3 align="center">Abstract NFT ERC721</h3>

   <p align="center">
     A smart contract implementing the ERC721 standard.
 A basic NFT using OZ library with storage on IPFS.
 A more complex Abstract NFT using svg to create the image that can be stored on chain and changed to a more detailed version after fulfilling certain criteria.
+Deployed on Base Goerli.
     <br />
     <a href="https://github.com/achoudhury4927/foundry-adil-erc721"><strong>Explore the docs »</strong></a>
     <br />